AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Compute optimized instance families.md

         **Note:** For more information about the storage I/O performance of the new generation of enterprise-level instance families, see [Storage I/O performance](/intl.en-US/Block Storage/Performance/Storage I/O performance.md).

 -   Network:
-    -   Provides an ultra-high packet forwarding rate.
+    -   Provides an ultra high packet forwarding rate.
     -   Provides high network performance based on large computing capacity.
--   Applies to the following scenarios:
+-   Scenarios:
     -   Scenarios that require high security and enhanced trust, such as financial services, government affairs, and enterprise services
-    -   Scenarios where large volumes of packets are received and transmitted, such as bullet screen and re-transmission of telecommunication information
+    -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and re-transmission of telecommunication information
     -   Web frontend servers
     -   Frontend servers of MMO games
     -   Data analysis, batch processing, and video encoding